Best Nespresso Machines for 2018

 Retailing at around $120 (depending on here you buy it from) it’s easy to operate and the auto-shut off means you don’t have to worry about overheating.
 This one is a good, all round, convenient and fast coffee maker.

 If you don’t have much space or you want something very small, you’ll like the Pixie (RRP $200 depending on retailer).
-As its name, its small but it’s armed with plenty of great coffee-making features such as programmable buttons so you can customise your favourite coffee drink.
+As its name, its small but it’s armed with plenty of great coffee-making features such as programmable buttons so you can customise your favorite coffee drink.